dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 ## What is probability?
 A ratio between "chances of getting success" and number of outcome available.

-A die has 6 faces, if success = coming 4 success on top, then the chances of getting 4, the success=1.
+A die has 6 faces, if success = coming 4 success on top, then the chances of getting 4 or getting success=1.
 Total number of  outcome (1,2,3,4,5,6)=6.
 Probability of getting success 1/6

-# What is the difference between theoretical probability and experimental probability?
+## What is the difference between theoretical probability and experimental probability?

 Success probability of all the outcome may not be same.
-This you can know from historical data.
+You can know this from the historical data.
 For example, if you go to your friend's house without calling him what is the probability you will find him at home? ½ or 50%.
 This is theoretical probability.
 But from your past experience you know out of 50 times he was available only 5 times.
 So success probability (experimental probability) you friend is at home is 5/50 = 1/10 = .1 = 10%.

 Similarly in die through game theoretical probablity of getting 2 is ⅙.
-But if die is tampored in the favour of 2 then probality of getting is more than ⅙ or probality of getting any other number is less than ⅙.
+But if die is tampored in the favour of 2 then probality of getting 2 is more than ⅙ or probality of getting any other number is less than ⅙.

 If stock market open then share price of RIL will go up, or down or remain as last day?
 Theoretical probability of opening at higher price is ⅓.
-But from historical data you may know market is the favour or against the RIL at the start of day.
+But from historical data you may know market is in the favour or against the RIL at the start of day.

 ## What is success probability?
 Let's assume in our job_applicant dataset can have applicants only from 6 cities (Mumbai, Delhi, Bangalore, Chennai, Hyderabad, and Kolkota).
 In this dataset, you have 10,000 applicants' information.
 Now if you are interested in only those employees who are from Mumbai, then you can ask questions like, what is the probability that a given employee is from Mumbai?
 In the experiment, if you pick up record number 1008 and this candidate is from Mumbai then you call the event is successful.
 But, if the candidate is from any other city then, you call the event is fail.
 You write it as $$Pr(Applicant\_city=Mumbai)$$.